Torsion function on character varieties: Character varieties

 \begin{defi} For any $\al, \be \in \pi_1(M)$, we denote by $\Delta_{\al,\be} \in B[M]$ the function $Y_\al^2+Y_\be^2+Y_{\al\be}^2-Y_\al Y_\be Y_{\al\be}-4=Y_{[\al,\be]}-2$.
 For any $k$-algebra $R$, we will say that an $R$-character $\chi$ is \textit{irreducible} if there exists $\al, \be \in \pi_1(M)$ such that $\chi(\Delta_{\al, \be}) \neq 0$.
 If not, we say that it is \textit{reducible}.
 A character $\chi$ will be said \textit{central} if $\chi(Y_\g)^2=4$ for any $\g \in \pi_1(M)$. \end{defi}

-\begin{defi} Since being reducible is a Zariski closed condition, any irreducible component $X \subset X(M)$ that contains only reducible characters will be said \textit{of reducible type}.
-A component that contains an irreducible character (equivalently, a dense open subset of irreducible characters) will be said \textit{of irreducible type}. \end{defi} The following proposition will be of crucial use in the next section. \begin{prop}{\cite{S93, Mar15}} Let $\mK$ be either an algebraically closed field or a degree one extension of an algebraically closed field .
-Then the $\mK$-irreducible characters correspond bijectively to $\Gldeux$-conjugacy classes of irreducible representations $\rho : \G \to \Sldeux(\mK)$. \end{prop}
+\begin{defi} An irreducible component $X \subset X(M)$ that contains only reducible characters will be said \textit{of reducible type}.
+A component that contains an irreducible character (equivalently, a dense open subset of irreducible characters, since being reducible is a Zariski closed condition) will be said \textit{of irreducible type}. \end{defi}